Why Does Your Website Look Different In Different Browsers?

 Differences are ok

-It’s important to remember that you’ll never be able to make one website display uniformly across all of the many browser, computer, and setting combinations your visitors use.
+It’s important to remember that you’ll never be able to make one website display uniformly across all of the many browsers, computer, and setting combinations your visitors use.
 Your main focus should be ensuring functionality on as many configurations as possible.

 Even if your site doesn’t look quite the same on certain browsers, users should at least be able to interact with it in the same way no matter what browser they’re using.